 The Book That Every Jewelry-Obsessed Woman Should Own

 I have long anticipated this jewelry tome written by Juliet Weir-de La Rochefoucauld (ACC Artbooks, September 15, 2017) ever since I heard it was in the works.
-Judging from the title Women Jewellery Designers, you immediate understand that the author (who also penned Twenty-First Century Jewellery Designers: An Inspired Style is going to delve into the rich history of the famed and not so famed women who first tore down the boundaries for females to enter what was ironically a male dominated art and industry.
+Judging from the title Women Jewellery Designers, you immediately understand that the author (who also penned Twenty-First Century Jewellery Designers: An Inspired Style) is going to delve into the rich history of the famed and not so famed women who first tore down the boundaries for females to enter what was ironically a male-dominated art and industry.
 And she does just that and goes on to explore how these groundbreaking jewelers made it possible for the talented women designers to come into their own, inspire others, grow in numbers and thrive throughout the 20th into the 21st centuries.

 In her introduction, Weir-de La Rochefoucauld writes what many of us who have covered jewelry have thought, “It has always surprised me that throughout history the world of jewellery making has been dominated by men, even though it is women who on the whole wear their creations.
 Certainly, there have been periods in the past when men have been equally adorned but these have only been fleeting moments in the time-scale of history.”

 The jewelry-packed 306-page book with over 500 illustrations and original sketches documents not just the liberation of creativity and inspiration behind the actual designs but the historical, social and cultural context and times in which collections were launched and the stories behind what prompted many of their creations.